 Recognizing the Hero of Your Story

-Once you have this avatar or perfect person to tell your book to sitting across the table from you, you also have another valuable piece of information: you can now picture the hero of your story.
+Once you have this avatar or perfect person to tell your book to across the table from you, you also have another valuable piece of information: you can now picture the hero of your story.

 Starting on the right foot will save you a lot of rewriting

 While there are lots of things to remember as you write, getting your audience right—picturing your ideal reader and what you want to motivate them towards doing—is one of the most important.
-It guides how you frame what you say and the voice in which you say it; it also helps you determine what you need to leave out.
+It guides how you frame what you say and the voice in which you say it; it also helps you determine what you need to leave out of your book.
 Picturing the right audience helps you create a guided path through your book rather than leaving them scratching their heads at the end—or worse, dumping you as a guide halfway through.